ripreal/V8LogScanner/README.md

 ### Examples for developers

 Let's say you wish to output a list of all EXCP events from a some \*.log files directory.
-The steps will be these:
+The steps would be these:

 ```
 V8LogScannerClient client = new V8LanLogScannerClient();

 ScanProfile profile = client.getProfile();